willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ### Download volume licensing versions of Office for PC

-There aren't any full ISO Download files for the 2019, 2021 or 2024 versions of Office in the Microsoft 365 admin center under **Volume licensing**.
+There are no full ISO Download files for the 2019, 2021 or 2024 versions of Office in the Microsoft 365 admin center under **Volume licensing**.
 Only Office Online Server has an ISO download.
 Instead, the installation files are available on the Office Content Delivery Network (CDN).

 The VL download catalog includes the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which you can download.
 The ODT provides more information about installation procedures.